 HomeSense has three main research strands: adapting and developing sensors for social research purposes; developing data collections methods and trialling them in homes; and creating tools for analysing the data that these sensors generate.

-Fixed and wearable sensors have been installed in volunteer households already and the data is now being ‘triangulated’ with time/use diaries, open-ended interviews and questionnaire responses, to form meaningful interpretations.
+Fixed and wearable sensors have been installed in volunteer households already and the data is now being triangulated with time-use diary data, open-ended interview and questionnaire data, to form meaningful interpretations.

-The static sensors detect noise levels, temperature, humidity, light, energy consumption and movement nearby, while the wearable sensors monitor participants’ location within their households.
+The fixed sensors detect noise levels, temperature, humidity, light, energy consumption and movement nearby, while the wearable sensors monitor participants’ location within their households.

 According to lead researcher Dr Kristrún Gunnarsdóttir, “There were two stages to obtaining ethics approval.
 Firstly, consulting all relevant academic material on performing research ethically and all relevant university guidelines on data management.”

-“Secondly, the unique circumstances of this work with potentially intrusive technology produces issues about how to explain it in an understandable way, and no one is going to want to read an essay.”
+“Secondly, the unique circumstances of this work with very intrusive methodological instruments, produces issues about how to explain the technology in an understandable way, and no one is going to want to read an essay.”

-“So all the questions that arose presented quite a headache.”
+“So all the questions that arose presented us with quite a headache.”

 A Participant Information Sheet was provided to all participants, designed to clearly describe the burden of participating, what would happen and what ethical and technical issues can arise.
-It outlines how consent, privacy and data security are to be obtained.
+It outlines how consent, privacy and data security are taken care of.

-Ahead of actual installations in homes, the project team set up demonstrations of the sensor equipment to familiarise volunteer participants with what they could expect would happen, what sort of data is collected and what it looks like to the researchers.
-Here they had an opportunity to see data being recorded live and have a conversations about what can be inferred from the data streams.
+Ahead of actual installations in homes, the project team set up demonstrations of the sensor equipment to familiarise volunteer participants with the devices, what sort of data is collected and what it looks like to the researchers.
+Here they have an opportunity to see live data being generated, to see their effect on the data by playing around with the sensors, and have a conversation about what can be inferred from the data streams.

 “This conversation became a turning point”, said Kristrún.

 “Often the fear is that being too transparent about what the technology is doing will cause people to run away, but actually it was quite the opposite.
-When it was explained they found it fun.”
+When it is explained they find it fun.”

-“Discussion helps people, and helps to build confidences.
-If you enter their environment it’s essential to risk a conversation and do a demonstration.”
+“Discussion helps people and helps to build confidences.
+If you enter someone’s private environment it’s essential to risk a conversation and demonstrate.”

-By the new year of 2017, the HomeSense team had communicated with the ethics committee all relevant ethics issues, and conducted a risk assessment, concluding that the level of the risks to participants and researchers was ‘low’ in all cases, provided that all aspects of the fieldwork would be carried out according to the fieldwork plan that was elaborated in the ethics review application.
+By the new year of 2017, the HomeSense team had communicated with the ethics committee all relevant ethics issues, and conducted a risk assessment, concluding that the level of risk to participants and researchers was ‘low’ in all cases, provided that all aspects of the fieldwork would be carried out according to the plan elaborated in the ethics review application.

-All things considered, the project’s ethics application to the University of Surrey Ethics Committee weighed in at 54 pages in length, including a risk assessment tabulated landscape across six of those.
+All things considered, the project’s ethics application to the University of Surrey Ethics Committee weighed in at 54 pages in length, including a tabulated risk assessment across six pages.

-Additional measures were in place to confirm everyone’s consent at the time they participated in the hands-on demonstration, along with a conversation about the sort of information that can be gleaned, and to what extent this method is acceptable to them.
-Children living in the households would be involved at this stage so they had full opportunity to assent.
+For example, the category of ‘right to choice and self-determination’ declared that participants would be free to make choices about where to install sensors and to omit any part of the household if they deemed it necessary.
+Consent would only be confirmed after household members participated in the hands-on demonstration, along with a conversation about the sort of information the data imply, and to what extent the method is acceptable to them.
+Children living in the households would be involved at this stage with the opportunity to assent or object.